-- 5.1(a) A community entrance road shall be provided from Highway 574 (Limit Avenue) opposite the existing Sunset Link. - 5.1(b) Road cross-sections shall match the existing Mossip Avenue and Knight Avenue crosssections at the boundary of the ASP area, but taper to the current residential road crosssection within the ASP area. - 5.1(c) Two access points shall be provided to the future residential development to the north, generally as shown on Figure 8: Road Classifications. - 5.1(d) Prior to Tentative Plan approval and in consultation with the Town of Crossfield, visual screening and sound attenuation for residential development adjacent to Highway 574 (Limit Avenue) and Range Road 12 shall be addressed, where appropriate, to the satisfaction of the Town of Crossfield. - 5.1(e) Detailed design of traffic circles and/or other traffic management devices shall be determined at tentative plan stage. - 5.1(f) An update to the Transportation Impact Assessment shall be required for each phase of the development if changes to the land use, distribution of traffic or road network within the ASP area are proposed or as a result of changes to background traffic volumes, land use or road networks due to new developments. - 5.1(g) Additional road Right-of-Way shall be dedicated to the Town of Crossfield or to Alberta Transportation at no cost to the Town of Crossfield or Alberta Transportation based on the requirements of the Transportation Impact Assessment and its updates.
+- 5.1(a) A community entrance road shall be provided from Highway 574 (Limit Avenue) opposite the existing Sunset Link. - 5.1(b) Road cross-sections shall match the existing Mossip Avenue and Knight Avenue cross- sections at the boundary of the ASP area but taper to the current residential road cross- section within the ASP area. - 5.1 (c) Roads within the ASP area shall match the Crossfield Modified Collector Road and Crossfield Modified Residential Road cross-sections, included as Figure 11. - 5.1(d) Two access points shall be provided to the future residential development to the north, generally as shown on Figure 8: Road Classifications. - 5.1(e) Prior to Tentative Plan approval and in consultation with the Town of Crossfield, visual screening and sound attenuation for residential development adjacent to Highway 574 (Limit Avenue) and Range Road 12 shall be addressed, where appropriate, to the satisfaction of the Town of Crossfield. - 5.1(f) Detailed design of traffic circles and/or other traffic management devices shall be determined at tentative plan stage. - 5.1(g) An update to the Transportation Impact Assessment shall be required for each phase of the development if changes to the land use, distribution of traffic or road network within the ASP area are proposed or as a result of changes to background traffic volumes, land use or road networks due to new developments. - 5.1(h) Additional road rights-of-way shall be dedicated to the Town of Crossfield or to Alberta Transportation at no cost to the Town of Crossfield or Alberta Transportation based on the requirements of the Transportation Impact Assessment and its updates.